EanDudley30/TryHackMeWriteups/Easy Challenges/Bounty Hunter.md

 Login to ssh using ``` lin@[targetIP]``` and when prompted for the password use the answer from question 4.

-After loging into the system use cat to read the user.txt file:
+After logging into the system use cat to read the user.txt file:
 ``` bash
 cat user.txt
 THM{CR1M3_SyNd1C4T3}